To Do

 • Mark your calendars regarding billing deadlines.
 Tuition bills are sent via email to each student's Mount Holyoke email account.

-• Students starting in spring emailed early November
+• Students starting in spring will be emailed early November.

 • Notify Student Financial Services of any outside scholarships you may be receiving.